 Map of the Battle of Megiddo and subsequent advance on Damascus (Wikimedia Commons)

-The EEF’s victory at Megiddo was overwhelming.
-Thousands of imperial soldiers were killed and tens of thousands captured.
-Allenby next took Deraa, which had really already surrendered to the Arab irregulars, and from there his EEF marched on Quneitra led by Chauvel’s Desert Mounted Corps.
+The EEF’s victory at Megiddo was overwhelming with thousands of Ottoman soldiers killed and tens of thousands captured.
+Allenby next took Deraa, which had already surrendered to the Arab irregulars, and from there his EEF marched on Quneitra, led by Chauvel’s Desert Mounted Corps.
 The Ottomans steadily retreated, though they did fight some rearguard engagements and periodically took out their frustrations on Arab towns and villages as they passed through—atrocities for which Faysal’s Arab army retaliated repeatedly.
 Liman von Sanders organized a defense of Damascus, but realized it would be futile and ordered his forces to continue north to Aleppo.
 The final Ottoman column marched out of the city on October 1, leaving it in the EEF’s control.
-Chauvel moved his headquarters into the city on October 2 and Allenby arrived the following day for meetings with him and Faysal.
+Chauvel moved his headquarters into the city on October 2 and Allenby arrived the following day to meet with Chauvel and Faysal.

-The Arabs proclaimed Syria’s independence under the Hashemite monarchy, though despite Lawrence’s, Chauvel’s, and Britain’s efforts the French government would ultimately quash that idea.
+The Arabs proclaimed Syria’s independence under a Hashemite monarchy, though despite Lawrence’s, Chauvel’s, and Britain’s efforts the French government would ultimately quash that monarchy and establish direct colonial rule.
 EEF units captured Beirut a few days later and Tripoli and Homs on October 13, then prepared to advance on Aleppo.
 That offensive never came, as the Ottomans surrendered for good on October 30.